 School of Art

 The community, under Emperor Kanishka, had built the Gandhara School of Art in the 1st century.
 It trained people on the use of sculptures for creating representations.
-This school initiated and patronized the creation of Buddha’s form in sculptures.
+Hence, this school initiated and patronized the creation of Buddha’s form in sculptures.
 This, later, became a strong representation of the Gandhara culture and Buddhism.

 Thus, Gandhara Civilization lies in the heart of the city of Taxila.
 If you are ever in a mood to see how the world looked like in the previous centuries, then we do recommend a visit here!
-Taxila will warmly welcome you.
+Surely, Taxila will warmly welcome you.